diopiazza/PidKeyTool/README.md

 ![image](https://github.com/laomms/PidKeyBatch/blob/master/checks.gif)

 ## Tool for check Microsoft Product Key of Windows/Office
 ##### Post the encrypted data of product key and directly connected to the Microsoft server for detection, without any third-party server,completely avoid the possibility of key leakage.
+##### Currently the only retail product key detection tool that does not rely the system certificate.

 #1.No windows certificate environment support is required.